 Overview: Nestled in the foothills of eastern Tennessee's lush Great Smoky Mountains, charming Loudon was once a busy Tennessee River steamship port.
 It is named after nearby Fort Loudoun, a reconstructed Colonial-era British fort.

-Today Loudon is an attractive town with a small, walkable core that has a farmers' market, antique stores, ice cream shops, as well as historic buildings such as the Carmichael Inn and Orme Wilson Storehouse.
+Today Loudon has a small, walkable core with a farmers' market, antique stores, ice cream shops and historic buildings such as the Carmichael Inn and Orme Wilson Storehouse.
 The intimate, red brick Lyric Theatre is home to two theatrical groups and hosts anything from concerts and plays to movies.
-The town's Riverside Park and the nearby Poplar Springs Recreation Area have boat ramps, docks, and fishing piers.
+Riverside Park and the nearby Poplar Springs Recreation Area have boat ramps, docks, and fishing piers.
 There are seven golf courses in the county, and three of them are within Loudon's city limits.
-The annual Smoky Mountain Fiddler's Convention is held in Legion Park and coincides with an antique fair and crafts festival.
+The annual Smoky Mountain Fiddlers' Convention is held in Legion Park and coincides with an antique fair and crafts festival.

 Many neighborhoods have a country feeling, and older areas have modest homes on large lots.
 The resort-style communities of Tennessee National and Tellico Village also have a Loudon address.
-Both have golf course homes and waterfront homes, many of which are large and made from brick.
+Both have golf course homes and waterfront properties.

 Population: 5,800 (city proper)